aliabintsaleh/Online_Retail/README.md

 Suggestions and solutions :
-Targeted the customers according to their classifications Enhance the quality of Products not purchased by customers Customers who have a Platinum rating will be allocated special purchase cards Attract new customers by conducting marketing operations so that they become loyal customers of the brand Sending marketing messages to customers according to their preferred times to purchase
+1/Targeted the customers according to their classifications 2/Enhance the quality of Products not purchased by customers 3/Customers who have a Platinum rating will be allocated special purchase cards 4/Attract new customers by conducting marketing operations so that they become loyal customers of the brand 5/Sending marketing messages to customers according to their preferred times to purchase

 <img width="600" alt="image" src="https://github.com/aliabintsaleh/Online_Retail/assets/159874711/375c09f8-c051-4038-a403-bd866b602c15">